 Here are our recommendations for kimono rental stores that offer some serious bang for your buck.

 A traditional company that has been in the kimono business for over 120 years, Saganokan is definitely a safe pair of hands when it comes to selection and dressings.
-While the website is only available in Japanese, you can reserve a couple of different plans through a tour experience company.
-For a basic rental plan including the outfit and expert dressing, it’s ¥3,500, and if you want to add a choice of hairstyles it goes up to ¥5,000.
-You are asked to return to the store by 5pm, so you have enough time to undress before the store closes.
+While the website is only available in Japanese, you can use Google Translate or ask your hotel/hostel staff for help.
+For a basic walking plan including the outfit and expert dressing, it’s just under ¥4,000, with upgrades for fancier outfits, accessories and hairstyles.

 Location: The main store is a few minutes’ walk from Karasuma Station on Shijodori.

-If you are planning to start your day in central Kyoto and end it in Arashiyama (or the other way round), you can return your items to a different store or even a hotel and pick your belongings up from there too, for an additional ¥1,500.
+If you are planning to start your day in central Kyoto and end it in Arashiyama, you can return your items to a different store or even a hotel and pick your belongings up from there too, for an additional fee.
 If you would like to keep your rental overnight, then it will cost an additional ¥1,000.
 Plenty of extras are available, from simple to full hair styling (¥500–¥900 and items like bangasa (¥500).
 You can make reservations on the phone or online, including on the same day.

-Location: Akahime have three locations in Kyoto: two in Arashiyama and one in Kiyomizu Gojo (close to Kiyomizudera).
+Location: Akahime have four locations in Kyoto: in Arashiyama and in central Kyoto, with their main store at Kiyomizu Gojo (close to Kiyomizudera).

 Kyoto Kimono Wargo

-One of the largest kimono rental options in Japan, Wargo have eight stores in the Kyoto area and a selection of around 4,000 kimono and 3,000 yukata to choose from.
-As well as affordable basic packages starting from ¥2,900 (online price, walk-ins are ¥600 extra) for yukata and ¥4,900 for kimono, they have premium options and a designer kimono range by Mamechiyo which features contemporary designs you won’t see anywhere else.
+One of the largest kimono rental options in Japan, Wargo have seven stores in the Kyoto area and a selection of around 4,000 kimono and 3,000 yukata to choose from.
+As well as affordable basic packages starting from ¥2,980 (online price, walk-ins are a few hundred yen extra), they have premium options and a designer kimono range by Mamechiyo which features contemporary designs you won’t see anywhere else.